DarshanTupe/flight-delay-analysis-powerbi/README.md

 ---

 ## Key Insights
-- Chicago shows the highest number of delayed flights
+- Chicago has one of the highest numbers of delayed flights
-- Some airlines consistently experience higher average delays
+- Some airlines consistently show higher average delays
-- Delay patterns vary significantly across months
+- Delay patterns change across different months
-- Airline performance differs in both departure and arrival delays
+- Airlines differ in both departure and arrival delay performance

 ---

 ## How to Use
 1. Download the `.pbix` file from this repository
-2. Open it in **Power BI Desktop**
+2. Open it using Power BI Desktop
-3. Interact with the dashboard using filters and slicers
+3. Use filters and slicers in the dashboard to explore the data